zoujiaqing/Signal-Server/docs/config-documentation.md

 ## Certificate Generation

-- This section is placed out of alphabetical order because it depends on AWS and Google Cloud (yes it annoys me too)

 - `svr2` > `svrCaCertificates`, `storageService` > `storageCaCertificates`, `backupService` > `backupCaCertificates`, and `registrationService` > `registrationCaCertificate` all only look for a valid key of any kind

 - Using an example copy-pasted key works fine for all of these sections: